oko/puppet-mail-server/README.md

     $ puppet apply my-mail-server.pp

-Owing to the arbitrary ordering of hash entries, running multiple times may cause files to change even though you haven't changed anything.
+Future applications of the manifest may result in updated files as templates loop through their data hashes due to the arbitrary ordering of hash entries in Ruby.

 ## Generating Passwords
 To generate a password, use the ``doveadm`` tool from Ubuntu's ``dovecot-imapd`` package: